aplteam/MarkAPL/Files/MarkAPL.md

 * ~~A colon (`:`) in a [footnote](#Footnotes) is replaced by `:<br>`.
 This can be switched off by setting [markdownStrict](#) to 1.~~

   This was a bad idea and got removed from MarkAPL with version 6.0.0.
-Simply use `<<br>>` if you want/need a line break.
+Simply use `<br>` if you want/need a line break.

 * An APLer is used to double any quotes inside a text vector.
 That does _not_ work for backticks!
 If you need to show backticks in in-line code see [In-line code (verbatim)](#) for details.

+* Until version 12.0 HTML tags within paragraphs etc. survive untouched.
+Since version 12.0 MarkAPL is fully compliant with the "standard" in this respect, meaning that in order to write about HTML you must put the HTML code between backticks (making it in-line code) or mark it as a code block with fencing.

 #### Not implemented